antaz/hikari/share/man/man1/hikari.md

 spread among all available sheets.
 Some actions act on entire _groups_ rather than individual views.

-Each sheet automatically has its own **sheet group** that collects all views pinned to it that are not a member of an arbitrary group.
-Its name starts with the sheet number and also contains the name of the output the sheet's workspace belongs to.

 Layout
 ------
 Each sheet can have at most one _layout_ for tiling views.
 Applying a _layout_